Kishkindha Kaandam: Development

 Kishkindha Kaandam, the fourth book of the epic Ramayana, tells Rama and Lakshmana's hunt for Sita, leading them to the vanara realm of Kishkindha.
 However, director Dinjith Ayyathan said that, there is no direct connection to the epic.
 The story which is set in a reserve forest centers around lives of its inhabitants.
 The characters are surrounded by monkeys.
 The film's title has the tagline A Tale of Three Wise Monkeys, however the film is not on them.
 During the COVID-19 lockdown in Chennai, Dinjith and cinematographer Bahul Ramesh were in search for ideas.
 According to Dinjith, " We initially considered a script which was written by Bahul first, but later he narrated a different idea and completed the draft in eight days.
 That draft immediately excited me and made me decide that it should be my second film."

 The film was announced in September 2022 that would feature Asif Ali and Aparna Balamurali.
 It has story, dialogues, and screenplay written by Bahul Ramesh.
 He has also handled the cinematography.
 Sooraj E S will be editing the film.
 Sushin Shyam was reported as the music composer during the announcement.
 Later Mujeeb Majeed was the composer for the film.
-The film is produced by Kaka Stories and Joby George's Goodwill Entertainments.
+The film is produced by Kaka Stories and Joby George Thadathil's Goodwill Entertainments.
 While beginning the pre-production work, one of their challenge was to locate a house set in a dense forest, where the characters reside.
 They rediscovered Olappamanna Mana in Vellinezhi near Cherpulassery and finalised that house for shooting although the story is set near Nilambur.